Engineering Streets for Safety

 In 2019, 40% of traffic deaths in San Francisco were caused when drivers made left turns and didn’t see the person in the crosswalk, until it was too late.

-Learn more about the comprehensive Safety—It’s Your Turn education campaign and the left turn treatments used to enhance safety at high-crash intersections here on the project webpage.
+Learn more about the comprehensive Safety—It’s Your Turn education campaign and the left turn treatments used to enhance safety at high-crash intersections here.

 Biker on a quick-build bike lane on the Embarcadero